heikadog/zml/zml.md

 1. Smith Haklyut (@smithhaklyut.bsky.social) is an open zoophile.
 1. mason (@masonlovesdogs.bsky.social) is an open zoophile.
 1. theshypuppy45 (@theshypuppy45.bsky.social) is an open zoophile.
-1. Seraphius (@feralboycunt.bsky.social) is an open zoophile.
+1. Seraphius (@feralboycunt.bsky.social/@localknottypup.bsky.social) is an open zoophile.

 ### Interacts with Zoophiles